abramhindle/array-game-automation/README.md

 Array game is proprietary software with an unknown license, this script is GPL3 though.

+Demonin has released the ArrayGame on github nonethless! https://github.com/DemoninCG/ArrayGame

 # Donations and Tips

 After having fun consider paying demonin for it: